A natural mechanism for approximate Higgs alignment in the 2HDM: Survey of the parameter space consistent with LHC Higgs data and searches

 \subsection{Results}

-We now investigate the allowed parameter space taking into account collider, Higgs precision, and fine-tuning constraints\te described in the previous two subsections.
-Amongst these, collider constraints depend on whether we employ a Type-I or a Type-II model, whereas tuning constraints are quite insensitive to this choice.
+\enlargethispage{\baselineskip} We now investigate the allowed parameter space taking into account collider, Higgs precision, and fine-tuning constraints\te described in the previous two subsections.
+Amongst these, collider constraints, based on 95\% CL limits on the cross section times branching ratio of the new heavy scalar states, depend on whether we employ a Type-I or a Type-II model, whereas tuning constraints are quite insensitive to this choice.
 Therefore it is natural to assess the impact of the two types of constraints separately. \figs{figure:TypeIBounds}{figure:TypeIIBounds} show the parameter space allowed by collider constraints, whereas \figs{figure:Tuning} {figure:TuningMT} show the tuning.
-Finally, \figs{figure:TuningConstraints}{figure:TuningCombination} show an amalgamation of these constraints.
-The contour-coloring in all figures is chosen solely for its aesthetic allure.
+The combined effects of these constraints are exhibited in Figs.~\ref{figure:TuningConstraints} and \ref{figure:TuningCombination}.
+The special case of $R=1$ is presented in \fig{figure:TuningAndColliderSO3}.
+Finally, we provide a rough projection of the anticipated sensitivity of the High Luminosity LHC to the parameter space of our model in Fig.~\ref{figure:HLLHC_TuningCombination}.
+The color of the shaded regions bounded by the outermost contour in all figures is chosen solely for its aesthetic allure.

-Collider constraints are shown in \figs{figure:TypeIBounds}{figure:TypeIIBounds}.
-Both figures are organized as follows: panel~(a) shows the small-mass region\te where $A\rightarrow Zh$ and $A\rightarrow \gamma \gamma$ are not relevant; panel (b) shows the combination of all considered collider constraints; panel (c) shows the parameter space ruled out from Higgs precision searches; and panel (d) shows the combination of collider and Higgs precision constraints.
+The collider constraints shown in \figs{figure:TypeIBounds}{figure:TypeIIBounds} are organized as follows: panel~(a) shows the small-mass region\te where $A\rightarrow Zh$ and $A\rightarrow \gamma \gamma$ are not relevant; panel (b) shows the combination of all considered collider constraints; panel (c) shows the parameter space ruled out from Higgs precision searches; and panel (d) shows the combination of collider and Higgs precision constraints.
 Note that the $m_A$ scale is different in \figs{figure:TypeIBoundsB} {figure:TypeIBoundsD}.

 \fig{figure:TypeIBoundsA} shows that the $A/H\rightarrow \tau \tau$ channel only restricts small $\tan \beta$ values for the Type-I model.
 This is expected because the production cross-section rapidly decreases as $\tan\beta \rightarrow \infty$.
 Other collider searches rule out a sizeable chunk of the low $\tan\beta$ parameter space as seen in \fig{figure:TypeIBoundsB}.
 The weak dependence of collider bounds on $R$ is not shared by the fits to the Higgs precision data. \fig{figure:TypeIBoundsC} shows that larger $R$ values are less constrained than smaller ones.
 This behavior follows from \eq{equation:betaalpha}, as does the behavior as $\beta \rightarrow \frac14\pi$ and $\beta \rightarrow \half\pi$.
 The combination of these constraints, in \fig{figure:TypeIBoundsD}, show that there is plenty of available parameter space at large $\tan \beta$ for the Type-I scenario, even for the smaller values of $m_A$.